Workers’ Compensation Claims - Car Accidents

 - You are paid for your travel time to or from work

-There are many differences between a workers’ compensation claim and a personal injury claim.
-But, you can pursue a workers’ compensation claim and personal injury claim simultaneously.
+Many differences exist between workers’ compensation and personal injury claims.
+But, you can simultaneously pursue workers’ compensation and personal injury claims.

 If you were injured in a work-related accident, you must report your injury to your employer and file a claim immediately.
 You have one to three years after an accident to file a personal injury claim.

 As long as the injured person wasn’t under the influence of drugs or alcohol, it doesn’t matter who was responsible for the accident.
-As long as the driver was driving for work purposes, they can file a workers’ compensation claim.
-Usually, with a workers’ compensation claim, if you would like to file a personal injury claim against another driver, you must prove the other driver caused the accident in order to receive compensation.
+If the driver was driving for work, they could file a workers’ compensation claim.
+Usually, with a workers’ compensation claim, if you would like to file a personal injury claim against another driver, you must prove the other driver caused the accident to receive compensation.

-Unlike a personal injury claim, an injured worker cannot receive compensation for their pain and suffering through a workers’ compensation claim.
+Unlike a personal injury claim, an injured worker cannot receive compensation for pain and suffer through a workers’ compensation claim.

 - Head injuries